Rachit-Pal/GogoanimeAPI/README.md

   </p>
 </p>

-### Note: You might experience some delays using [my hosted api on heroku](https://gogoanime.herokuapp.com/), so feel free to host it on your own site.
+### Note: You might experience some delays or issues using [my hosted api on heroku](https://gogoanime.herokuapp.com/), so feel free to host it on your own site.

 # Guide